WebAssembly/spec/proposals/exception-handling/Exceptions.md

 to resume.

 Exceptions are a special case of an event in that they never resume.
-Similarly, a throw instruction is the suspending event of an exception.
-The catch block associated with a try block defines how to handle the throw.
+Similarly, a `throw` instruction is the suspending event of an exception.
+The catch or unwind block associated with a try block defines how to handle the throw.

 WebAssembly events (i.e. exceptions) are defined by a new `event` section of a WebAssembly module.
 The event section is a list of declared events associated